 - Fuel should be available at any border town and major city.
 We paid by credit card at Vic Falls but it was cash only in Kariba.

 - Having enough USD before you enter is sure to make life easier.
 If coming from Livingstone there is a Barclays Bank in town that is able to change cash for you.
 If coming into Kariba, we found an ATM in Siavonga on Lake Kariba (Zambian side).
 The ATM’s in Zambia dispense Kwacha, so you will have to change that into USD before you enter.
 I would be hesitant to run out of USD anywhere in Zimbabwe besides Vic Falls, Harare, and Bulawayo.

 - The three main languages in Zim are English, Shona, and Ndebele.
 You will be able to get by fine with English in Zimbabwe.

 - We found the town of Vic Falls to be extremely expensive.
-From the produce to the coffee, and even the entrance fee into the Falls ($30) may be some of the worst prices we’ve seen in Africa.
+From the produce to the coffee, and even the entrance fee into the Falls ($30) may be some of the highest prices we’ve seen in Africa.